What do you want to learn?

 Why the unboxing experience is important?

 It’s easy to dismiss unboxing as an online fad that isn’t applicable to ‘real-life’ retail experiences.
 But the growth of ecommerce has really shifted the goalposts in terms of consumer expectations, especially with unboxing videos looking to be a trend that is here to stay.
-In 2020, an ‘Amazon-esque’ approach to online retail is unexciting and forgettable — it gives your customer no reason to remember you!
+In 2020, an ‘Amazon-esque’ approach to online retail was unexciting and forgettable — it gives your customer no reason to remember you!

 Putting effort into your great unboxing experience, packaging, and product presentation isn’t just about getting nice snapshots for Instagram; It’s a sophisticated post-purchase marketing strategy.
 Delivery is the final interaction that your brand has with a customer, so you want to leave them with such a positive impression that they can’t wait to purchase again.

 A memorable unboxing experience delivers this in spades.